import ShadowCastAnalysis from "@arcgis/core/analysis/ShadowCastAnalysis.js";

 ArcGIS Maps SDK for JavaScript 5.0

-The ShadowCastAnalysis displays the cumulative shadows of 3D features in a SceneView.
-This type of analysis is helpful in urban development, where new projects have to satisfy certain shadow duration constraints.
+The ShadowCastAnalysis visualizes shadows cast by 3D features or sunlight exposure in a SceneView.
+This type of analysis is helpful in urban development, where projects may need to satisfy shadow or sunlight exposure requirements for a selected day and time range.

 total duration mode